medicinal-ruby/background-jobs/README.md

 ## Details
 This repo contains some example workers free of use!

 ## Contents
 * Welcome Email
+* Send Invoice Email